Mohun Bagan match Dempo's record to win fastest I-League title | Goal.com

 There have been a few other instances when the league had been wrapped up before the final matchday.

-Arch-rivals East Bengal won the NFL successively under Subash Bhowmick and on both occasions, the Red and Golds did not wait for their final match to finish business.
-In 2002-03 they became champions with one match to spare whereas, in the next season they were quicker by another game.
+Arch-rivals East Bengal won the NFL successively under Subash Bhowmick and on both occasions, the Red and Golds did not wait for their final match to wrap up the title.
+In 2002-03, they became champions with one match to spare whereas, in the following season, they were quicker and won the title with two games left.

-Bengaluru FC have won the I-League twice and the Blues won the domestic championship with one match left to be played in both the editions.
-The Ashley Westwood led team defeated Dempo 4-2 in their 23rd match in 2013-14, whereas in 2015-16 they trounced Salgaocar.
+Bengaluru FC have won the I-League twice and the Blues won the domestic championship with one match left in both the editions.
+The Ashley Westwood-led team defeated Dempo 4-2 in their 23rd match in 2013-14, whereas in 2015-16, they trounced Salgaocar.

-Kibu Vicuna's men have won dominated the standings for the bulk of the time and now have an unassailable lead of 16 points.
-East Bengal are currently on the second spot with 23 points but have played a match more than third-placed Punjab FC.
+Kibu Vicuna's men have dominated the standings and now have an unassailable lead of 16 points.
+East Bengal are currently on the second spot with 23 points.